garrandall/popular-music-data/tracks/wadsyaname-nelly.md

-Get mad cause you aint interested, he yellin fuck you bitch Now don't get it twisted, yeah I'ma look when you pass But I aint the one to pull on your arm or grab your ass You see its the swagger, It wont allow me lookin thirst Now I aint attacking unless I get a signal first
+Get mad cause you aint interested, he yellin fuck you bitch Now don't get it twisted, yeah I'ma look when you pass But I aint the one to pull on your arm or grab your ass You see its the swagger, It won't allow me lookin thirst Now I aint attacking unless I get a signal first
 And I aint the one thats gon be playin and do the do Before its over you gon say (shit I should pay you)